This post may contain affiliate links which won’t change your price but will share some commission.

-Blackberry Scones are tender, buttery, lightly sweet, and packed with juicy blackberries.
-These fruity, American-style scones are perfect for an afternoon snack or a lazy weekend morning.
+These Blackberry Scones are a tender, buttery, lightly sweet American-style scone packed with juicy blackberries.
+They’re perfect for an afternoon snack or a lazy weekend morning!

 Then we make all sorts of delicious berry treats like blackberry swirl ice cream, blackberry nectarine crumble, and homemade blackberry pie.
 And these blackberry scones, of course.

-Scones are originally from Great Britain, and are traditionally served at tea time with butter, cream and jam.
-The scones are most often plain, although sometimes dried currants or raisins are added in.
+Scones are originally from Great Britain and traditionally served at tea time with butter, cream, and jam.
+The scones are most often plain, although sometimes dried currants or raisins are added.

 These fruity blackberry scones are an American adaptation, where mix-ins like fruit or chocolate are much more the norm.